crtvrffnrt/multitenantscripts/README.md

 # Multi-Tenant Scripts

-This repository contains a collection of bash scripts designed to assist with multi-tenant Azure AD management.
+This repository contains a collection of bash scripts designed to assist with multi-tenant EntraId management.
 These scripts facilitate bulk guest invitations and the management of application permissions across multiple tenants.
+And more to come :)

 ## Scripts Overview